Top 10 India Festivals You Must Experience At Least Once in Lifetime

 9. Pushkar Camel Fair

 Pushkar is located to the northwest of Ajmer in Rajasthan at a height of 510 meters.
-The Pushkar fair is one of India’s largest camel, horse, and cattle fairs.
-Apart from the trading of livestock, it is an important pilgrimage season for Hindus to the Pushkar lake.
+In fact, the Pushkar Fair is one of India’s largest camel, horse, and cattle fairs.
+Apart from the trading of livestock, it is an important pilgrimage season for Hindus to the Pushkar Lake.
 During this 5-day festival, you can see various camel traders travel from far and beyond to trade their animals.
 On top of that, they dress the camels up in colorful clothing and sometimes even put up shows.
 This festival attracts tourists from around the country and the world.
 Exceptionally, the architectural brilliance and the mesmerizing natural sights coupled with the rich traditional celebration of this festival are truly a sight to see.

 Best place to visit: Pushkar, Rajasthan.